There are a few things you can do to make the most of your homeschool field trips. Discover five simple tips.

 Find unique places to visit or tour in your area.
 Can you tie it into a recent or upcoming lesson?

 In the fall, visit an apple orchard.
 Pick some apples, and then come home and do some baking.
 In the winter, go ice skating for PE.
 Springtime is the perfect time to visit a local farm or farmer’s market.
 Of course, summer is prime time for concerts in the park, and summer musicals.

 We love visiting the art museum after learning about an artist and his/her work.
 After learning about ocean animals, we take a trip to the aquarium.
 After reading Homer Price, you can tour a donut shop.
 There are so many ways to bring your homeschool lessons to life with field trips.

 This year, Emma and I will be studying the Renaissance era in Mystery of History Vol. 2.
 I plan to take her to the Renaissance Fair in our area.
 We’ll visit the fair before we get to that time period in our book, but it’ll be something to reflect on as we read our lessons later in the year.

 Whether you plan your vacation around a field trip opportunity or you find field trips at your vacation destination, vacations are ripe with opportunities.

-In a few years, when Emma and I cycle back around to American History, I’d love to plan a trip to DC and Williamsburg.
+In a few years, when we cycle back around to American History, I’d love to plan a trip to DC and Williamsburg.
 This, of course, would be a vacation planned around a field trip.